rotundasoftware/cartero/README.md

 ## The output directory

-Cartero processes all assets and places them in the output directory.
-You don't need to understand the specifics of how assets are laid out within the output directory, since the Cartero hook will take care of giving you the assets for a particular view, but here is the lay of the land.
+You generally don't need to know the anatomy of Cartero's output directory, since the Cartero hook serves as a wrapper for the information / assets in contains, but here is the lay of the land, for the curious.
+Note the internals of the output directory are not part of the public API and may be subject to change.

 ```
 ├── static